 Silicon-enriched cell walls make it harder for predatory insects to feed off your marijuana plants.

 Silicon-enriched cell walls also armor your plants internally and externally against damage from heat, intense light, cold, drought and humidity.

 Silicon (as potassium silicate) is absorbed via roots and transferred from cell to cell inside the plant, where it becomes a powerful potentiator of your marijuana’s metabolic processes, acting as a balancer and facilitator that increases uptake of other nutrients, fuels photosynthesis, and filters pollutants such as salts and heavy metals.

 Potassium silicate also reduces oxidative stress (it’s an antioxidant).

-When your marijuana plants are silicon-enriched, they’re better able to resist molds, mildews (such as the dreaded powdery mildew) and other pathogens that cost growers millions in losses every year.
+When your marijuana plants are silicon-enriched, they’re better able to resist gray mold, powdery mildew, and other pathogens that cost growers millions in losses every year.

 Marijuana plants fed silicon as potassium silicate have healthier, denser roots that uptake nutrients, oxygen and moisture faster, and they’re more resistant to root diseases.

 For you as a marijuana grower, the important news is that potassium silicate increases the formation, sturdiness, size and resin content of THC glands.

 Your resin glands are the primary reservoirs of THC in your plants, but they’re extremely vulnerable to rupture and other deterioration caused by heat, drought, predators, intense light, humidity, molds, mildews, nutrients problems, and rough handling.